 How to choose the best treadmill for you

-When choosing the best treadmill for your needs, there are a number of factors to consider.
-Start with the type of workout you want — hard running, light jogging, walking, etc. If you’re marathon training, you may want better shock absorption and a longer surface length while walkers may find longer arms useful.
+First, determine what kind of workout will you need — hard running, light jogging, walking, etc. If you are training for a marathon, you may want better shock absorption and a longer surface length.
+Meanwhile, walkers may find longer arms useful.

 The more features you want, the more expensive the treadmill.
 Everyone has a different price point, so you may have to trade off some bells and whistles if you’re on a budget.